- Search The Registry

 - My Account

 *Genevieve Knight was born on this date in 1939.
-She is an African American mathematician and teacher.
+She is a Black mathematician and teacher.

-From Brunswick, Georgia Genevieve Madeline Knight grew up in the South where both of her sisters became math and science teachers too.
-After the Russians orbited the first satellite (1956), Sputnik, the government put vast amounts of money to science and mathematics education.
+Genevieve Madeline Knight grew up in Brunswick, Georgia, where her sisters became math and science teachers.
+After the Russians orbited the first satellite (1956), Sputnik, the government spent vast amounts of money on science and mathematics education.
 Knight chose mathematics "because it had fewer labs than any of the sciences."
 Upon graduation from Fort Valley College, Knight became an NSF Fellow.
-It was at an NSF Lecture that Knight actually talked with a woman who had an earned a Ph.D. in mathematics and decided that she would like to have one too!
-At Atlanta University she had Adulalim Shabazz as thesis adviser at Atlanta University.
-From 1963 to 1966 and from 1970 to 1985 she taught mathematics at Hampton Institute.
-In 1985, Dr. Knight went, as a Full Professor, to Coppin State College in Baltimore.

 Her many awards include: 1968-1969 Ford Foundation Faculty Grant, University of Maryland, UMCP, 1974-1975 Junior Chamber of Commerce Outstanding Young Educator Award, Hampton Roads, Virginia 1976-1977 Mary F. and Christian R. Lindback Distinguished Teaching Award, Hampton Institute, Virginia, 1980 Virginia College Mathematics Teacher of the Year, 1980 Fort Valley Outstanding Mathematics Alumnus Award, 1983 United Way Of Virginia Peninsula Service Award, 1984 Fort Valley State College Mathematics-Physics Alumni Achievement Award, 1987 Fort Valley State College Distinguished Alumni Award, 1987 Outstanding Faculty Award for Mathematics and Mentoring to Minority Youth, White House Initiative 1990 Louise Kerr Hines Distinguished Faculty Award, Division of Arts & Sciences, Coppin State College, 1993 Mathematics Association of America Distinguished Teaching Award for College/University Faculty, MD/DC/VA Section, 1993 Maryland College Mathematics Teacher of The Year, 1996 Wilson H. Elkins Distinguished Professor and more.